 Water is all around you in Acadia, and taking a ferry to the nearby Cranberry Islands for super cheap and super fresh lobster at a waterside lobster shack is another highlight.
 You can also take sailing trips and rent kayaks to see more of the area from the water.
 There is so much to do in Acadia!

-Recommended By James Ian at Travel Collecting
+Recommended By James Ian at Parks Collecting

 Photo Credit: The Solo Life